Open Banking Review

 Another concern, though much less prominent on the radar of banking and fintech executives, is the potential to get left behind as competitors establish connections and data-sharing agreements with fintechs and other service providers.

 Is There a Better Way?

-While the potential benefits and drawbacks of open banking loom large, there are other ways financial institutions can approach the concept without having to throw their data out into the wild.
+While the full benefits and drawbacks of open banking remain to be seen, there are ways financial institutions can approach it without having to throw their data out into the wild.
 One model that works today – and works well – is to partner with an organization that allows your bank to centralize all of its connections to other organizations.